sidbhaumik/sidb_datascience_projects.github.io/README.md

    **ML techniques used**: Regression analysis, Predictive analysis, Cluster analysis, Correlation analysis, Categorical analysis

-2. Indian_restaurants_program: The goal is to find the best US city out of 4 given choices with the highest Indian restaurants density.
+2. **Indian_restaurants_program**: The goal is to find the best US city out of 4 given choices with the highest Indian restaurants density.
    .
 Chicago,IL
    .
 Miami, FL
    .
 New York, NY